phile050124/zaio/BookVerse/ReadMe.md

-Here's a **README.md** template for your project that you can use to document your API and guide others on how to run and test your app.

----

 # BookVerse API

 BookVerse is an online bookstore that allows users to browse books, manage their profiles, and add books to their wishlist.
 This API is built using **Node.js**, **Express**, and **MongoDB**.